cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 For complete guides to homebrew and custom firmware for other devices, check out [CFW.Guide](https://cfw.guide).
 {: .notice--primary}

-This guide is not compatible with development DSi consoles or Chinese iQue DSi consoles.
+This guide is not compatible with development DSi consoles.
 {: .notice--danger}

 Thoroughly read all of the introductory pages (including this one!) before proceeding.